 Course Characteristics

-From public layouts to private clubs, every course feature affects your round time.
+From public layouts to private clubs, every course feature affects your round of golf time.

 Course Length and Par